Protection spells are a type of magic used in witchcraft to safeguard oneself or one’s loved ones from harm.

 Protection magic is simple yet potent.
 The beauty of this spellwork is that you may craft and customize your practice to your heart’s desire.

 Protection spells occur in all spiritual traditions, so you may incorporate the deities, symbolism, and rituals that best resonate with you.
-Alternately, write your own.
+Alternatively, write your own.